apache/royale-docs/User-interface/Components.md

 Royale has a series of component sets, groups of ready-to-use components which are designed for different purposes.

 ### Basic component set
 The Basic set complies strictly with the PAYG guidelines and generates the smallest amount of code so it compiles quickly.
-It is ideal for quick prototyping.

 ### Express component set
-The Express set is designed for rapid prototyping and proofs-of-concepts and is not optimized for size and performance.
-Applications built with the Express components can still be deployed in production environments if the size and performance is acceptable, which it often is.
+The Express set is Basic components with lots of Beads packed into them by default.
+It is designed for rapid prototyping and proofs-of-concepts and is not optimized for size and performance.
+Applications built with the Express components can still be deployed in production environments if the size and performance are acceptable, which is often the case.

 ### Jewel component set
 Jewel is a little less compliant with PAYG so it can provide a great off-the-shelf look and feel.